viklund/courses/ngsintro/1609/labs/loops-lab.md

 Let's add a small thing to the exercise we just did.
 If there already exists a bam file with the same name as the sam file it's not necessary to convert it again.
 Let's use an if statement to check if the file already exists before we do the conversion.
-The following if statement will check if a given filename extists, and prints a message depending on if it exists or not.
+The following if statement will check if a given filename exists, and prints a message depending on if it exists or not.

 ```bash
 FILE=$1